Architecture – 17 projects selected

 Heilige Huisjes.
 Onorthodoxe oplossingen voor de wooncrisis – Stichting CASA

 CASA in Arnhem wants to develop a public programme with 10 meet-ups under the title Heilige Huisjes.
 Onorthodoxe oplossingen voor de wooncrisis (Sacred Cows.
 Unorthodox solutions to the housing crisis).
 The central question is: how can we shape the current housing challenge?
 On the one hand, according to the applicant, the current housing shortage will create a greater divide in society, a problem that is already current in Arnhem and will become more urgent.
 However, as a result of climate change, she expects a growing population in the eastern part of the Netherlands.
 Related to the series of physical meetings, CASA is organizing a radio programme for a wide audience and providing interim reporting through online articles.
 At the conclusion of each meeting, a writer, poet or performer will recite a column.
 In each edition, a sacred cow will be the topic of discussion, such as building in green locations and high-rise buildings in the city.
 The speakers involved include government architect Francesco Veenstra and architect Nathalie de Vries from MVRDV.
 In the final meeting of the series, CASA will hand over its Ten Commandments for the housing crisis to Mayor Ahmed Marcouch.

-Click here for all the projects selected in Architecture.
+Click here for all the projects selected in Architecture in 2022.

 Of the 27 subsidy applications taken into consideration, 17 are receiving grants.
 This brings the percentage of applications receiving grants to 63%.
 The closing date for the first round of 2022 is 26 January.